Understanding Google Business Profile Analytics

 CTR, or Click-Through Rate in full, provides insights into the number of recipients who not only opened their emails, but also proceeded to click on links embedded within the message.

 And just like the open rate metrics, CTR is expressed as a percentage of the delivered emails.
-Your click-through rate is basically the ratio of the total count of email clicks to the total volume of emails delivered.
+The CTR formula for email marketing is basically the ratio of the total count of email clicks to the total volume of emails delivered.

 Consider, for instance, a campaign that manages to deliver 20,000 emails.
 If its recipients registered 1,000 clicks on the embedded CTA, the final click-through rate would be 5%.